-To avoid issues with liability protection and SMLLCs, your LLC should have at least two members.
+If liability protection from personal creditors is a concern, you might consider adding at least one other member to your LLC.
 The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.

 Should You Consider Forming an LLC in Another State?

 You do not have to form your LLC in Connecticut even if it is the state where you live or do business.
 You can form an LLC in any state--for example, even though your business is in Connecticut, you could form an LLC in Delaware to own and operate it because it has a more favorable LLC law.
 Doing so will not save you Connecticut state taxes because your LLC will have to qualify to do business in Connecticut and pay the same taxes as any other LLC.
 However, forming an LLC in a state with a favorable LLC law might provide you with more limited liability than forming it in Connecticut.